lizmat/REPL/README.md

 The `REPL` role is what usually gets punned into a class.

-The `REPL::Fallback` role provides all of the logic if no specific editor has been found.
+The `REPL::Editor::Fallback` role provides all of the logic if no specific editor has been found.
 It also serves as a base role for specific editor roles, such as `REPL::Readline`, `REPL::LineEditor` and `REPL::Linenoise`.

 REPL
 ----